petterip/purchase-data/README.md

 ## Demo

-Demo version of the application with some sample data is available here at http://ostosdata.oulu.fi:8080/purchases.
+Application demo with some sample data is available at http://ostosdata.oulu.fi:8080/purchases.
+Feel free to play with it as much as you like.

 ## Running